 Some actions have one use normally but can be use to defend with.
-Running is one 🦝 example, the faster the character runs, the harder it is to hit them.
+Running is one 6 to defend all similar turn example, the faster the character runs, the harder it is to hit them.
 Because of this running away can be used as a defensive roll.
 The runner moves erratically, making it more difficult to hit.
 Doing this requires an Action be used to Run using the Sprinting skill.
 The number of fraction columns the roll is passed by applies to reducing all attacks made on that character for the turn.